MichalMrena/DecisionDiagrams/README.md

 TeDDy uses features from `C++20` so you may need to set your compiler to this version of the C++ language by using the `-std=c++20` flag for `clang++` and `g++` and `/std:c++20` for MSVC.
 If you are using `cmake` it should handle this for you.
 We tested it on Linux with `g++ 10.0.0`, `clang++ (libc++) 13.0.0`, `clang++ (libstdc++) 11.0.0`, and on Windows with `MSVC 19.31.31107`.

 # How to use
 TeDDy consists of two modules.
-The first module `teddy-core` contains algorithms for general manipulation and creation of decision diagrams.
+The first module `teddy-core` contains algorithms for general manipulation and the creation of decision diagrams.
 The second module `teddy-reliability` contains algorithms aimed at reliability analysis utilizing decision diagrams.

 ## Core
-All library functions are accessible via instance of a diagram manager.
+All library functions are accessible via an instance of a diagram manager.
 TeDDy offers four diagram managers for different kinds of decision diagrams.
 1. `bdd_manager` for Binary Decision Diagrams (BDDs).

 2. `mdd_manager<M>` for Multi-valued Decision Diagrams (MDDs) representing Multiple-Valued logic functions.
 The domain of each variable is `{0,1,...,M-1}` and the set of values of the function is also `{0,1,...,M-1}`.